ezEngine/docs-src/pages/docs/physics/jolt/special/jolt-character-controller.md

 The [Testing Chambers sample](../../../../samples/testing-chambers.md) contains a [prefab](../../../prefabs/prefabs-overview.md) called **Player.ezPrefab**, which demonstrates how to build your own player object.
 The top level node contains a *Default Character Controller* component.
 You could replace this with a custom character controller component, to test out entirely different movement behavior.

-Note that the player object also uses an [input component](../../../input/input-component.md) to funnel input into a [script (TODO)](../../../custom-code/angelscript/angelscript-overview.md), which implements high level game logic, like weapon selection.
+Note that the player object also uses an [input component](../../../input/input-component.md) to funnel input into a [script](../../../custom-code/angelscript/angelscript-overview.md), which implements high level game logic, like weapon selection.

 ## See Also